-While considering all of information presented to them, the Task Force recognized that the SPFS is fairly encompassing, however when reporting on students from High Technology Programs it may not reflect information that is pertinent or necessary.
+While considering all of information presented to them, the Task Force recognized that the SPFS is fairly encompassing, and recommends no changes be made to the document as it pertains to High Technology Programs.
+The Task Force did-embraced the Salary Surfer concept and recommends the following: however when reporting on students from High Technology Programs it may not reflect information that is pertinent or necessary.
 Disclosures are only as reliable as the data that they provide, and the Task Force wants to ensure that all data that is being provided is relevant and accurate.
 Accordingly, the Task Force recommends modifications to the SPFS provided by institutions offering High Technology Programs and recommends changes to how the outcome data contained in the SPFS is collected.

-- 4. Conduct a pilot program that aggregates and reports salary/wage information by institution from High Technology Program graduates. - a.
+4. Conduct a pilot program that aggregates and reports salary/wage information by institution from High Technology Program graduates.

+- a.
 Compare social security numbers of graduates who have at least two quarters of reported earned wages to Base Wage data that is available through the Employment Development Department (EDD). - Methodologies may be based on techniques implemented by various bodies that have used Base Wage data to report on student outcomes, located within the Unemployment Insurance Code Section 1095, including but not limited to: - i.
 California Community Colleges - ii.
 University of California System - iii.
-California State University System - c.
-Once data is available in a user friendly format, supplement the current Salary/Wage table in the SPFS with the institution specific data. - Modify the SPFS to create a unique disclosure that is a better fit to the characteristics of High Technology Programs. - a.
-Remove components of the SPFS that do not pertain to High Technology Programs, such as the 150% Completion Rate, Exam/Licensure table, and the Cohort Default Rate. - b.
-Ensure that there is a component that speaks to gainful and self-employment. - c.
-In order for this information to be beneficial for institutions, sample language has been included in Appendix B.
+California State University System - Once data is available in a user friendly format, supplement the current Salary/Wage table in the SPFS with the institution specific data.

+5. Modify the SPFS to create a unique disclosure that is a better fit to the characteristics of High Technology Programs.

+a.
+Remove components of the SPFS that do not pertain to High Technology Programs, such as the 150% Completion Rate, Exam/Licensure table, and the Cohort Default Rate.

+b.
+Ensure that there is a component that speaks to gainful and self-employment.

+c.
+In order for this information to be beneficial for institutions, sample language has beer included in Appendix B.